Home > Pies, Tarts, and Crisps > Caramel Corn Apple Galette For Two

 • Fresh Apples – I used Honeycrisp apples because I like that they are sweet and tart, and they don’t turn to mush when baked.
 However, any apple you like to eat will work great.

-• Lemon Juice – For the apple filling to keep the apples from turning brown and balance the sweetness.
+• Lemon Juice – For the apple filling keep the apples from turning brown and balance the sweetness.

 • Granulated Sugar – Used in the pie dough and to sprinkle over the apples.